 Even big corporations use their own different architectures to manage data transfer, store it, and ensure security.
 Being big players, they are setting high standards for smaller IoT platforms.

 There are plenty of open-source IoT platforms where you can find what you are looking for.
 In the next chapter, we will compare the most common IoT platforms that offer a free option suitable for DIY enthusiasts and those who are just wandering into IoT.
 As you know, free is great to start, and you can always scale later with a subscription plan.

 Comparison of IoT companies with the free option

 Let us go through a list of the most popular IoT platforms.
 Here we will review the services that are included in the free plan and some.
 The free plans usually are of two types: all-time free and 12 months free.

 - The all-time free plans are great if you plan to build a small hobby level IoT project and hope to use it for a long time.

 - 12 months plans are useful if your project is going to scale beyond the limits of the free options.

-We can start this list with Microsoft IoT platform.
+We can start this list with the Microsoft IoT platform.
 Azure power lies in many native Microsoft technologies, including database management, visual studio, AI, and other tools that help to acquire and to analyze data.
 It also offers a few third-party services like Python, Java, which give even more flexibility.

 Azure IoT platform allows establishing bidirectional communications with devices.
 You can find plenty of handy tutorials on setting up an IoT hub for devices like Raspberry Pi.
 It has an excellent dashboard with real-time data streaming capabilities.

 MS Azure free plan features:

 - 10 apps with a free choice of tools

 - 1M requests per month